brsaran/IMM/README.md

-# IMM — Integrated MHC–B-cell Reciprocity Mapper
+# IMM — Integrated MHC/B-cell Epitope Mapper for T–B Reciprocity

 IMM is a Perl-based pipeline that scans a protein sequence and predicts **T-B cell epitope "reciprocity"** — regions where MHC class I (T-cell, CD8+), MHC class II (T-cell, CD4+) and B-cell epitope predictions overlap or sit adjacent to one another along the same stretch of sequence.
 It does this by orchestrating **nine external immune-prediction tools**, parsing their outputs, and combining the individual predictions into a single confidence call per position using a **fuzzy logic inference system** (built in Octave).